 I’m not going to dive into how one could use these certificates to mimic the device as many resources on that topic are readily available1,2.
 I’m not quite exactly done yet.
 I’ll continue to write about getting into a busybox shell with just console access since the only way others that don’t have the technical skills or tools will be left stranded in misery.

 Upon playing with the bootloader, I discovered that they decided to lock us out.
 That means the possibility of dumping the NAND from console access is pretty much gone from the picture.
 I attempted to disrupt the normal boot process by depressing Ctrl-C, Ctrl-D, or Esc.
 Interestingly enough, the bootloader (cferam.00*, both 2 and 3 are the same file according to their sums) has references to Ctrl-C as an interrupter.
 This should have been enough to put anyone into a CFE command line.
 This really blows since CFE has many neat features, such as a tftp client, a micro_http server, and even a reverse tcp console!

 Our next option is the console.
-We know that it’s password locked, we also know that the username is still admin but the password is no longer the device’s access code.
+We know that it’s password locked, and we also know that the username is still admin, but the password is no longer the device’s access code.
 We also know that by looking at /etc/inittab, we are automatically thrown into /bin/nsh.
-We have the binary, we could debug it but since critical daemons, such as sdb aren’t running, nsh just throws me into a shell.
+We have the binary, and we could debug it, but since critical daemons, such as sdb aren’t running, nsh just throws me into a shell.
 It would be nice if it did that on the device itself!
-But what about the password.
-What is nsh referring to as the password needed to get into nsh, not into an actual shell, but just nsh. i was left a bit confused.
+But what about the password?
+What is nsh referring to as the password needed to get into nsh, not into an actual shell, but just nsh.
+I was left a bit confused.
 It seems as if the password was some sort of session number.
 However, I may be wrong.
 Take a look for yourself.